-San Diego College of Continuing Education is a multicultural institution dedicated to providing educational access and lifelong learning opportunities.
-Our commitment is to all students who come through our doors, without regard to their academic skill or life's challenges, offering innovative, high-quality instruction and student support services.
-We believe that people have the capacity to change and that education can positively transform individuals, enriching their lives and contributing to our community.
+San Diego College of Continuing Education is a multicultural institution dedicated to providing educational access and lifelong learning opportunities to our community.
+Our commitment is to all learners, who bring diverse academic skills and life experiences.
+We offer innovative, high quality instruction and student support services.
+We believe that education is key to enriching lives and contributing to our community.